ydchen0806/MetaCompress/README.md

 # Meta-Learning with MAML

-This repository contains scripts for meta-learning and model compression using the Model-Agnostic Meta-Learning (MAML) approach.
+This repository contains scripts for meta-learning and model compression.
 The scripts are designed to work with segmented data blocks.

 ## Environment Setup